 1. Lessen the Customer Service Burden

-2. Seamless Customer Experiences
+2. Maintain Seamless Customer Experiences

 Smoothing out your CX, like Lululemon, for example, helps customers to see you as the benchmark experience.
 Lululemon doesn’t make you create an account.
 They don’t hide shipping costs.
 They definitely don’t make you wait for product delivery.
 Smooth sailing from start to finish establishes you as the best in class in just one experience and creates brand loyalty.